bhamrick/precision_system/README.md

     * 2♠️ 4♠️s any strength
 * 1NT Nonforcing
 * 2♣️!
 Artificial game forcing.
 May have 4 card majors.
 Opener bids 4 card suits up the line.
-  * After opener has shown a balanced hand and no fit, opener's new suits ask for a stopper to bid a notrump game.
+  * If a player later bids a new suit at 3 level where they previously denied 4 cards, it asks for a 3NT bid if the other player has a stopper in that suit.
 * 2♦️ Constructive raise
 * 2♥️!
 Weak jump-shift: Less than constructive values and long hearts
 * 2♠️!
 Weak jump-shift: Less than constructive values and long spades